hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ZK-SNARK proof.

-**HermezWithdraw** is a transaction performed through the smart contract to get funds back from smart contract to Ethereum address.
-This is done by demonstating the existence of a leaf in the exit tree.
+**HermezWithdraw** is a transaction performed through the smart contract to get funds back from the smart contract to Ethereum address.
+This is done by demonstrating the existence of a leaf in the exit tree.

 **NOP transaction** is an empty transaction that does not perform any action.
 Used in the circuit inputs when the coordinator does not have enough transactions to fill maximum number of transactions in a batch.
 **NULL transaction** is a transaction that is forced to use the value 0 for amount or loadAmount.
 Used to nullify an `L1UserTx` that is found to be invalid, so that it does not do any update to the state tree.